armscye/armscye/packages/express/README.md

 The `handle` method is the heart of the `NotchHandler`.
 It takes three arguments:

 - `req`: The incoming request object containing information like headers, body, and URL parameters.
 - `res`: The response object used to send data back to the client.
-You'll typically set properties like status code, headers, and body on this object.
-- `next`: An optional callback function that allows you to pass control to another handler if needed.
+- `next`: An optional callback function that allows passing control to another handler if needed.
 This is often used for middleware or chaining requests.

 **Usage notes**